Itera/java-test/readme.md

 ---

+## Gradle testing

+Gradle allows you to configure different sourceSets for different types of tests.

+Currently - the new test suites functionality is marked as Incubating - so is not entirely fixed.

+---

 ## CI testing

-There are multiple JVM supporting continuous integration systems available - bamboo, jenkins etc - but since this repo is on github - it's set up with a github action.
+There are multiple JVM supporting continuous integration systems available - bamboo, jenkins etc. - but since this repo is on GitHub - it's set up with a GitHub action.

-Example: .github/workflows/build.yml
+Example: `.github/workflows/CI.yml`

-In a devops environment we prefer CIs that support configuration as code (github action workflows, Jenkinsfile etc) where the build config is under change control - rather than set up in the CI interface manually.
+In a devops environment we prefer CIs that support configuration as code (GitHub action workflows, Jenkinsfile etc.) where the build config is under change control - rather than set up in the CI interface manually.